-Author Douglas Coupland is pretty tired of email interviews, and who can blame him?
-To keep things fresh, Nadja Sayej interviewed him with JPEGs of handwritten questions, and Douglas responded in kind.
+Douglas Coupland is pretty tired of email interviews, and who can blame him?
+To keep things fresh, Nadja Sayej interviewed him through JPEGS of handwritten questions and Douglas responded in kind.

 Douglas Coupland has been busy.
 While most know the Canadian literary icon for his book Generation X, he is also a contemporary artist who painted long before he wrote his first novel.
-Read any interview with him to see he’s also a huge champion of Canadian art, likes to have fun with color, and even tries his hand at fashion and furniture design.
+Read any interview with him to see he’s also a huge champion of Canadian art, likes to have fun with colour and even try his hand at fashion and furniture design (Coupland notes design is the non-fiction version of art).
 He announced last month his next book, Worst.
 Person.
 Ever., is coming out in October.

 And yet, the Vancouver-based writer and artist prefers to do email interviews.
 But is there any way to make an email interview more interesting?

 It was up to Coupland to decide how to reply.
-He replied with JPEG answers—words on paper, in various fonts.
-Each background is descriptive of what the question is about.
-Through a series of back-and-forth digital photos, Coupland and I chatted about Dubai, what he learned in Tokyo, and how he looks back on the prenovelist era of his youth (with a shudder).
+He replied with jpeg answers, words on paper, in various fonts.
+The backgrounds are each descriptive of what the question is about.
+Through a series of back-and-forth digital photos, Coupland and I chatted about Dubai, what he learned in Tokyo and how he looks back on the pre-novelist era of his youth (with a shudder).
 I’m not sure if he likes his handwriting, but he came to one conclusion.
 You’ll see below.

 Follow Nadja on Twitter: @nadjasayej